robrogers3/vue-single-select/README.md

     - up and down arrows for selecting options
     - enter to select first match
     - remembers selection on change
-    - hit the escape key to well escape
+    - hit the escape key to, well, escape

 4. Lightweight

     - Why are the other packages so big and actually have dependencies?

-5. This one just looks nicer
+5. Mine just looks nicer

+6. It's simple!!

 ## Available Props:

 ```
     props: {
     value: {
       required: true
     },
-        //name of the input, good for doing a POST
+    //Give your input a name.
+Good for POSTS
     name: {
       type: String,
       required: false,
       default: () => ""
     },
-        //your list for the dropdown
+    //Your list of options for the dropdown
     options: {
       type: Array,
       required: false,
-            default: () => [],
+      default: () => []
     },
-        //the label you would like
+    //options can have a label, but not necessary
-        label: {
+    optionLabel: {
       type: String,
       required: false,
-            default: () => null,
+      default: () => null
     },
-        //maybe you want to show the "id - label" in the list.
-        //or maybe you want to search by id and the label
-        //i do
+    //options can have a value,
-        valueKey: {
+    optionKey: {
       type: String,
       required: false,
-            default: () => null,
+      default: () => null
     },
     placeholder: {
       type: String,
       required: false,
-            default: () => ''
+      default: () => ""
     },
     maxHeight: {
       type: String,
-            default: () => '220px',
+      default: () => "220px",
       required: false
     },
-        //form element id
+    //give your elements an id
     inputId: {
       type: String,
-            default: () => 'single-select',
+      default: () => "single-select",
       required: false
     },
-        //style me with these
+    //use these to override the styling
     classes: {
       type: Object,
       required: false,
       default: () => {
         return {
-                    wrapper: 'single-select-wrapper',
+          wrapper: "single-select-wrapper",
-                    input: 'form-control',
+          input: "form-control",
-                    icon: 'icon'
+          icon: "icon",
+          required: "required"
+        };
       }
-            }
     },
-        //provide an initial value
+    //you can set an initial value.
     initial: {
       type: String,
-            required: true,
+      required: false,
-            default: () => ''
+      default: () => null
     },
-        //more for you than me.
+    //this helps you manage required input
     required: {
       type: Boolean,
       required: false,
       default: () => false
     },
-        //No I don't want to scroll past 30 options. yikes.
+    //the max number of matching results that should appear in the drop down
     maxResults: {
       type: Number,
       required: false,
       default: () => 30
     }
-    },
 ```

 ## Q&A